-One of the great difficulties that arise when you seek to start something new, comes in the question of “Will I be good at this?”.
-The thoughts in your head that wonder if you have enough raw natural talent in what you wish to start, for it to be worth it at all.
-The sorts of questions that can often end up in you not even starting something new or different.
+One of the great difficulties that arise when you seek to start something new comes in the question of “Will I be good at this?”.
+The thoughts in your head that wonder if you have enough raw natural talent in what you wish to start for it to be worth it at all.
+The sorts of questions can often end up in you not even starting something new or different.

 It is a form of perfectionism.
-A harmful form, making you far less likely to get near the perfection you seek.
-All of those who are masters in their craft, became so though endless practice with thousands of hours spent honing their skills.
-Every master was once a beginner themselves, they too made mistakes and fell short of the mark numerous times and they had to pick themselves up again after each mistake and try again.
+A deadly form, making you far less likely to get near the perfection you seek.
+All of those who are masters in their craft became so through endless practice with thousands of hours spent honing their skills.
+Every master was once a beginner themselves, they too made mistakes and fell short of the mark numerous times, and they had to pick themselves up again after each mistake and try again.

 Every mistake teaches you something, specifically what not to do.
-It teaches you what to avoid so you don’t repeat the mistakes.
-Every time you fall you learn more, and you get closer to reaching the standard which you set for yourself.
+It teaches you what to avoid, so you don’t repeat the mistakes.
+Every time you fall, you learn more, and you get closer to reaching the standard you set for yourself.
 You may not see the improvement as fast as you might like, but it is worth remembering that even a tiny 1% improvement a day adds up over time.

-So in conclusion, do not fear not being great at something and do not fear making mistakes.
-These skills like all things worth doing take practice, and in attempting them and putting yourself out there, you will learn and improve.
-Enjoy the journey of learning and discovery, it will make the destination all the sweeter when you finally achieve it.
+So, in conclusion, do not fear not being great at something and do not fear making mistakes.
+Like all things worth doing, these skills take practice, and in attempting them and putting yourself out there, you will learn and improve.
+Enjoy the journey of learning and discovery.
+It will make the destination all the sweeter when you finally achieve it.